Ferlab-Ste-Justine/cqdg-denovo-pipeline/README.md

 ⚠️ _(TO DO: I think these two parameters could be combined, I don't think we use any other file than the Fasta in the referenceGenome directory.)_ ⚠️

-Generally, we use the Homo_sapiens_assembly38.fasta as referenceGenome (see Ressources)
+Generally, we use the Homo_sapiens_assembly38.fasta as referenceGenome (see Resources)